 First and foremost, our ad clients’ data is managed in a highly compliant fashion as noted above.
-Second, our ad clients’ data-driven buys will be more efficient as there is no cookie “spray” (i.e. impressions delivered to non-qualified households or geographies) and no wasted impressions.
+Second, our ad clients’ data-driven buys will be more efficient (as there are no impressions delivered to non-qualified households or geographies) with no wasted impressions.
 Impressions are delivered ONLY to the households on the CRM list, providing higher reach and frequency due to more efficient impression delivery.

 + What about other platforms that claim to deliver IP Targeting?